wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-test-debug-deployment-options/includes/3-understand-test-debug-office-add-ins.md

 ### Private use or limited to your organization

 If your add-in will be limited to you or your organization, test it in Office versions and on platforms where they'll use it.
-For example, if you're developing a Word add-in for your organization where your coworkers mostly work in Microsoft Edge and Word 2019 on Windows, test your add-in in that browser and version of Word.
+For example, if you're developing a Word add-in for your organization where your coworkers usually work in Microsoft Edge and Word 2019 on Windows, test your add-in in that browser and version of Word.

 ### Public use